-- Plug in whatever you’re planning to add to your smart home.
+- Plug in whatever you’re planning to add to your smart home, one device at a time.
 If you have one, you should make your SmartThings hub a priority, since some accessories may be dependent on it.

-- Once the app is up and running, some accessories can be detected automatically, which will trigger an “Add now” pop-up.
+- Once the app is up and running, some accessories can be detected automatically, which will trigger a pop-up.

-- If an accessory is still undetected, you can try manual selection from the app’s list of manufacturers and products.
+- If an accessory is still undetected, you can try manual selection from the app’s list of brands and device types.
 Follow prompts to complete each addition.

 Setting up Amazon Alexa and Google Home/Assistant

-- Amazon Alexa — In the Alexa app, find SmartThings using the Skills & Games menu option in Settings, then enable the appropriate skill.
+- Amazon Alexa — In the Alexa app, find SmartThings using the Skills and Games menu option under the More tab, then enable the appropriate skill.
 Be sure you’ve already asked Alexa to discover your devices.

 Managing locations and members

 - From the main screen, tap the Home icon in the upper left, then Manage locations.